anthonyj-codestuff/personal-project-photo-manager/README.md

 3. Create a new Google Firebase project and give it a name (console.firebase.google.com)
 Open the Develop Menu and Click Storage and Get Started to activate Storage functionality
 Click Rules and change **request.auth != null;** to **true** (this is not a permanent thing and should be removed after auth0 is set up)
-4. As of 2018-11-03, your Firebase credentials should be located on your project page.
-Find them by clicking the </> button and fill in your .env file
+4. As of 2019-05-12, your Firebase credentials should be located on your project settings page.
+Find them by clicking the </> button and registering the program.
+Then fill in your .env file
 5. Activate Functions on Firebase and run **npm install -g firebase-tools** followed by **firebase init** and **firebase-deploy**.
 You may be asked to run **firebase login** as well
 On init, press space to select Functions and confirm